 Employment law – Job reference

-Does my employer have to supply me or my new employer with a reference?
+Does my employer have to supply me or my new employer with a job reference?

-Assuming you do get a reference, what will be in it?
+Assuming I do get a job reference, what will be in it?

 Almost 75% of references these days are factual- namely your name, dates of employment, and job title.
 Sometimes, the reason for dismissal is included.
 As factual references are so common, it is unlikely that any negative inference by your new employers will be drawn from its limited nature.

-You can always ask your ex- employer for a fuller reference, and in some circumstances, you may be able to obtain a separate reference form the individual line manager that you worked with.
+You can always ask your ex- employer for a more detailed reference, and in some circumstances, you may be able to obtain a separate reference form the individual line manager that you worked with.

 If your employer does give you a reference, they are under a legal duty to make sure they are accurate and not misleading to your future employer.
-This means that if, for example, you were subject to disciplinary action from your old employer, this could form part of the reference.
+This means that if, for example, you were subject to disciplinary action, this could form part of the reference.